Lessons for Europe’s Fiscal Union from US Federalism

 This post originally appeared at The Peterson Institute and is posted with permission.

-One Response to “Lessons for Europe’s Fiscal Union from US Federalism”
+6 Responses to “Lessons for Europe’s Fiscal Union from US Federalism”

 Far too much difference between late 18th – early 19th century economies and the modern European ones.
 The US at the time was basically self-sustaining of it populace and had enormous resources available for the taking.
 While their were dislocation problems but the main problem was the country was basically shorthanded of labor and anyone wanting better/different choices would just move west with like-minded to try to create what the desired.